waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 30311: Move menu opened.
 Kingdra (Lv40) is the opponent.
 - Turn 30314: Calcifer (29/148 HP) vs Kingdra (Lv40).
 Using Thunderpunch.
 - Turn 30315: Calcifer fainted.
 Sending out Xenon (Lv21) to attempt Hypnosis.
+- Turn 30318: Xenon is out vs Kingdra.
+Move menu is open.
+Goal: Use Hypnosis to disable Kingdra, then switch to Gneiss for Earthquake.